fsr/haskell-lessons/script/source/tools.rst

 .. _atom-haskell: https://atom-haskell.github.io/

 And lastly I want to mention `ghcid <https://www.stackage.org/lts-8.9/package/ghcid>`__.
-Its a very simple, command line based program which simply attempts to load your code into the interpreter an shows you the errors it encouters.
+Its a very simple, command line based program which simply attempts to load your code into the interpreter and shows you the errors it encouters.
 It automatically refreshes whenever you save a source file.
 This gives you some very bare bones ide features.
 The big advantage is that, unlike the other ide programs, ``ghcid`` is incredibly reliable.